reda-jaifar/reda-jaifar.github.io/_posts/2020-09-01-mentoring-a-new-junior-teammate-from-day1-to.markdown

 > A mentor should walk side by side with a trainee helping being autonomous instead of completing tasks for him quickly

 # Day 5
-Are you a good listener? you a mentor need to listen a lot to a trainee, give him all the time to explain his point of view or vision even tough you're not okay with or you're sure  he is not on the right way, keep calm and let him finish, I see many colleagues when a junior comes with a new idea, or an initiative, they quickly try to crop believing that is it a wast time, Unfortunately this behavior may dramatically degraded a junior's self-confidence and his motivation for future initiatives.
+Are you a good listener?
+I was convinced as a mentor I need to listen a lot to my trainee, give him all the time to explain his point of view or vision even tough Im not okay with or Im not sure  he is not on the right way, keep calm and let him finish, I see many colleagues when a junior comes with a new idea, or an initiative, they quickly try to crop believing that is it a wast time, Unfortunately this behavior may dramatically degraded a junior's self-confidence and his motivation for future initiatives.

+#  Next Day
+The days go by one after the other and I'm getting so happy to see our team growing up and how our new junior colleague is  taking over subjects and becoming autonomous, This  trusted and honest relationship we built together is  bringing what expected to be.
+I do believe that mentoring someone else is nothing than giving him the right and the necessary tools to dive alone with confident into any subject.
+This friendly relationship help us learn from each other, I do appreciate supporting my colleague during his first days within our team and in the company.
+His questions, exchanges and remarks let me learn how to communicate and explain my ideas and point of view  with a low level  using simple and easy expressions to understand  when talking to  debutant person  or someone outside of my field of expertise.

+# It's been a constructive journey
+Along the way, I learned a lot of things and values I would like to summarize below:

+    * Stay humble when you talk to junior or debutant people.
+    * There is always something to learn from others whatever their expertise level.
+    * Share and publish your knowledge to help serve and improve yourself and others.
+    * Gain respect and recognition

+*publish, share, exchange to help serve, shape and improve the world*